TAMIDSpiyalong/Advanced-Concepts-in-Machine-Learning-for-Energy/README.md

 # Introduction-to-Machine-Learning-for-Energy

-Materials for the course ICPE 639.
-Data can be found on Canvas.
+Code for course ICPE 639.
+Dataset can be found at https://www.kaggle.com/datasets/piyalong/dataset-for-icpe-639.